dedoussis/asynction/README.md

 )
 ```
 The `AsynctionSocketIO` class extends the `SocketIO` class of the Flask-SocketIO library.
 The above `asio` server object has all the event and error handlers registered, and is ready to run.
+Validation of the message payloads is also enabled by default.
-Without Asynction, one would need to add additional boilerplate to register the handlers (as shown [here](https://flask-socketio.readthedocs.io/en/latest/#error-handling)).
+Without Asynction, one would need to add additional boilerplate to register the handlers (as shown [here](https://flask-socketio.readthedocs.io/en/latest/#error-handling)) and implement the respective validators.

 ## Specification Extentions (support for SocketIO Namespaces)
 Asynction has extended the AsyncAPI 2.0.0 specification to provide support for the [Namespaces](https://socket.io/docs/v4/namespaces/) concept of the SocketIO protocol.
 The extentions introduced adhere to the [Specification Extention guidelines](https://www.asyncapi.com/docs/specifications/2.0.0#specificationExtensions) of the AsyncAPI spec.